 You will learn how to use WAYK.

 One of the main purposes of the WAYK Summer Intensive is to provide comprehensive training in WAYK skills, something that is difficult to demonstrate or even explain in a week-long workshop or a few language lessons.
+A good way to think about the Summer Intensive is that it’s an 11-week training in WAYK.
 Communities that invite WAYK for a Summer Intensive are actively seeking a more in-depth understanding of the method.
-All members of a Summer Intensive team, including WAYK interns, will learn about WAYK techniques and how to wield them well in a variety of language learning and teaching situations.
+All members of a Summer Intensive team, including WAYK interns, will learn about WAYK Techniques and how to wield them well in a variety of language learning and teaching situations.
 Interns also learn how to use the project management tools that WAYK employs to keep projects running smoothly.

 You will practice learning new languages through immersion.

-One of the most critical skills that WAYK interns will learn how to acquire language through immersion interactions with fluent speakers (or sometimes just speakers that are more fluent than you are).
+One of the most critical skills that WAYK interns will learn is how to acquire language through immersion interactions with fluent speakers (or sometimes just speakers that are a little bit more fluent than you are).
 WAYK interns are very valuable to host communities as a support for local language workers who are also learning this skill.
-Additionally, since many of our program participants know multiple languages, a frequent activity during our downtime is practicing using WAYK techniques to learn languages from each other.
-We strongly encourage WAYK interns to practice “language hunting” from each other at the WAYK house, since sometimes access to fluent speakers of our focus language can be limited and we prioritize access for members of the local team.
+Additionally, since many of our program participants know multiple languages, a frequent activity during our downtime is practicing using WAYK techniques to learn from each other.
+We will schedule times for WAYK interns to practice “language hunting” from each other at the WAYK house since sometimes access to fluent speakers of our focus language can be limited, and we prioritize access for members of the local team.

 You will teach language lessons before you are fluent in the language.

-A key to WAYK’s philosophy is that WAYK training prepares players to teach confidently what they know regardless of their overall level of fluency.
-As a member of the WAYK team, interns will practice and hone this skill by using WAYK Techniques to teach the Unangam Tunuu they are learning to other members of the Summer Intensive team.
-It is extremely helpful for all interns to teach in order to solidify their own knowledge, but, more than that, teaching is a necessary part of creating and testing lessons and enhancing the overall efficiency and effectiveness of the WAYK team.
+A key to our philosophy is that WAYK prepares players to teach confidently what they know regardless of their overall level of fluency.
+As a member of the WAYK team, interns will practice and hone this skill by using WAYK Techniques to teach the language they acquire to other members of the Summer Intensive language team.
+It is extremely helpful for all interns to teach in order to solidify their own knowledge, but, more than that, teaching is a necessary part of creating and testing lessons.
+More importantly, new teachers can support the small number of existing teachers/fluent speakers, who often find themselves juggling countless requests for their time and knowledge.
 Over the course of the summer, we will also spend time practicing lesson/curriculum design and development.
 Developing good teaching strategies that support student success is a huge part of what we do.

 You will write about and share your experiences.

 Each summer, we ask our interns to write about their experiences in blog posts that we share on the WAYK website.
 Because language revitalization field work and WAYK itself can be hard to summarize and explain, we rely on interns’ reflections to give our readers a sense of what a Summer Intensive (or any language revitalization program) is like.
-In addition to their introduction, we ask our interns to write at least one blog post every week and one in the fall (November 2018) after their internship is complete.
-These posts will be posted not just during the summer, but throughout the following academic year.
-Additionally, all interns are expected to sign a media release.
-Tons of photos and video gets produced during the summer and all of this media is an extremely useful resource for WAYK as well as the host community.
+We ask our interns to write 6 blog posts each summer, not including an introduction, and one additional blog post in the fall after their internship is complete (bringing the total number to 8).
+These posts will be posted not just during the summer, but throughout the year.
+Additionally, all interns are asked to sign a media waiver.
+Tons of photos and video gets produced during the summer and all of this media is an extremely useful resource for WAYK and the host community.

 You will work hard.

 Taking on a WAYK internship is a considerable endeavor.
 In one summer, our interns learn WAYK skills, a new language, pedagogical strategies, and how to use project management tools.
 Due to the nature of language learning and language revitalization projects, a significant time commitment is required.
 We ask that interns do not bring additional (outside) projects with them to complete during the Summer Intensive.
-To make worthwhile progress toward our summer goals, participants need immersion exposure to the language on a daily basis for as many weeks as possible.
-This summer WAYK interns will work with the language team and speakers from 8:30 am – 4:30 pm, five days a week, for 11 weeks.
-Additionally, interns are responsible for attending meetings at the WAYK house, working in pairs to prepare meals for the WAYK team, and completing household tasks on a rotating schedule.
-Our daily schedule may shift to include evening and weekend visits with fluent speakers and other events, but typically at least one weekend day is be reserved for downtime, “life maintenance” (laundry, grocery shopping, etc.), team adventures, and learning languages from each other!
+To make worthwhile progress toward our summer goals, participants need exposure to the language and methods on a daily basis for as many weeks as possible.
+This summer WAYK interns will work with the language team and speakers from 9:00 am – 4:30 pm, four days a week (Monday-Thursday), for 11 weeks.
+The WAYK team will have an additional work day (Fridays, 8:30 am – 4:30 pm) away from the local team.
+Additionally, interns are responsible for attending meetings at the WAYK house, working in pairs to prepare meals for the WAYK team, and completing household chores on a rotating schedule.
+Our daily schedule may shift to include evening and weekend visits with fluent speakers and other events, but typically at least one weekend day is reserved for downtime and “life maintenance” (laundry, grocery shopping, etc.), while other weekend time will be used for team adventures and learning languages from each other!

 You will get Full!

-Working on a language revitalization project can be both an incredibly fulfilling and an incredibly frustrating experience.
-Participants can get Full for many reasons: being away from home and family, being in an unfamiliar place, living in close quarters with the rest of the team, learning in a way that’s different from what they’re used to, feeling tired, hungry, overwhelmed, etc. Part of our work this summer is developing each person’s ability to tell when they themselves are Full or when others around them are Full.
+Working on a language revitalization project can be both an incredibly fulfilling and an incredibly “filling” experience.
+Participants can get Full for many reasons: being away from home and family, being in an unfamiliar place, living in close quarters with the rest of the team, learning in a way that’s different from how they typically learn, feeling tired, hungry, overwhelmed, etc. Part of our work this summer is developing each person’s ability to tell when they themselves are Full or when others around them are Full.
 As a team, we will work together to try and keep our Full levels as low as possible.
 Managing everyone’s Full levels is another reason why we ask that interns not bring extra projects with them to the Summer Intensive.

 You will have a fun, unforgettable experience.

 A language learning experience like a WAYK Summer Intensive is certainly hard work, but it’s also so much fun.
-You might be surprised at the great friendships that come out of a shared experience like this one.
+We hope you’ll be surprised at the great friendships that come out of in-depth shared experience like this one.
 You will get to learn and play with the WAYK method, give feedback, and help make our work even more effective in the future.
 And you will contribute to strengthening an endangered language and supporting new speakers, which, if you ask us, is one of the best ways to spend a summer!